 color column contains the key of the localized enum, in contrast to the

-dry;fruity in the exported table.
+dry;fruity in the table.
+This also applies to the

 categories and the

 images columns, listing all the categories the Product belongs to and the images from each Product Variant.

 prices in the exported file can be interpreted as follows:

 Let's have a look at the Merchant Center how the prices of the Merlot Product are modeled: